deadlysyntax/the-gatherer/README.md

 ### Introduction

 Outrider provides tools and structure for managing multiple web scraping and data analysis tasks.
-It is a command-line interface and useful for collecting, cleaning, storing and analysing data from the web.
+It provides a command-line interface to a powerful API, useful for collecting, cleaning, storing and analysing data from the web.

 Outrider lets you create multiple projects, each relating to a specific domain.
 Once set up, you use simple commands to run specific tasks for specific projects.